 The results from the statistical analysis are presented in Table 2, and the post-hoc testing for differences in slopes between habitat and body mass in Table 3.

 The results indicate that there is an allometric relationship between body mass and breathing frequency (Table 2).
-The full model passed assessment, including checks for linearity as well as normality, independence, and constant variance of residuals (see the following link for supplementary material and access to all data: STACY???).
+The full model passed assessment, including checks for linearity as well as normality, independence, and constant variance of residuals.
+Supplementary material including R code and access to all data: are available at: https://stacyderuiter.github.io/mammal-breath-rate/allometry-of-breathing-frequency.html.

 The results indicate that there were differences in the slope of the breath rate – mass relationship between aquatic/semi-aquatic and terrestrial mammals, but not between aquatic and semi-aquatic mammals (Tables 2 and 3).
 Breathing frequency increased with increasing activity level, but was not affected by the temperature of the environment (water or air) where the individual was measured.